Updated for 2021!! 2 People, 2 Days, $200 - Is Extreme Budget Travel in London Possible?

 Budget accommodations in London: Hostels versus EasyHotel

 Final price: 24 GBP for one person – 48 GBP for two people.
 (2021 update: Prices here are still cheap!
 Book well in advance and you can still pay as little as about 13 GBP a night.)
 This scenario assumes that you aren't planning for a romantic escape, as you’ll both be in dorm beds!
 If you’re looking to splurge on something more private, the EasyHotel chain has double rooms starting from 40 GBP a night.

 Discount dining, London style

 Breakfast: Totally free!
-Breakfast was included at the hostel.
+Breakfast was included at the Clink 261 hostel.
 While it wasn't anything special, I was happy to fill up on toast and jam, cereal and milk, cheese, orange “drink”, and my favourite –hot chocolate made with hot milk!

 Lunch Day 1:

 North Star Fish and Chips in Bloomsbury (7 Leigh Street.
 Note: you want the takeaway shop, not the adjacent restaurant.)
 North Star is often described as having the best cheap fish and chips in London.
 I had a massive fried cod fillet, which rested on top of a large cone of chips.
 It was hot, fresh, and delicious: a real taste of London, all for just 6.50, or 13 GBP for two.
 They charge for ketchup packages, so I opted for the free, traditional vinegars.
 I walked in hungry and I was barely able to finish half of my order.
 The portions are huge and I can’t imagine ordering it “jumbo sized” – unless you want to save a few pounds and split one with a friend.

 Lunch Day 2: